msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - _Extra flow_: "mirror devices" with some examples of triggers use.

-- **tuiaDAEMON.toolkit** is an [external application](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) in PHP that uses a MySQL database to store all information about the devices and creates some useful artifacts.
+- **tuyaDAEMON.toolkit** is an [external application](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) in PHP that uses a MySQL database to store all information about the devices and creates some useful artifacts.
 Using this app, you can test the capabilities of any new device, sending commands (GET/SET/MULTIPLE/SCHEMA/REFRESH) to all DPs.
 A growing collection of [known devices](https://github.com/msillano/tuyaDAEMON/tree/main/devices) is ready, but it is easy to extend it to your new devices.

 ### configuration (all modules)